Low Oil Pressure At Idle: Quick Diagnosis, and Easy Fix!

 Due to this, engine oil properties are also affected which can cause low oil pressure at idle.
 Check out this guide in which it has been explained how dirty oil looks when you check it through a dipstick.

-Ultimately, when the oil is bad, the engine can become damaged due to high friction between the engine parts.
+Ultimately, when the oil is bad due to late oil changes, the engine can become damaged due to high friction between the engine parts.

 It is necessary to change the oil after every 5k to 10k miles so that the optimum oil pressure can be maintained in the engine at idle.